domdavis/auldlang/README.md

 The `And` instruction takes an argument and increments the value of the current cell by the amount specified in the argument.

+### Frea

+The `Frea` instruction moves the pointer to the right by the value specified in the argument.

 ### We

-The `We` instruction takes an argument and jumps to the line after the next `But` instruction if the value of the current cell is greater than the value passed in the argument.
+The `We` instruction takes an argument and jumps to the line after the next `But` instruction if the value of the current cell is less than the value passed in the argument.
 If no `But` exists, the program terminates.

 ### But

-The `But` instruction takes an argument and jumps to the previous `We` instruction if the value of the current cell is less than the value passed in the argument.
+The `But` instruction takes an argument and jumps to the previous `We` instruction if the value of the current cell is greater than the value passed in the argument.
 If no `We` exists, the program jumps to the first instruction after `Happy`.

 ## Example Program

-The following is an example Auld Lang program.
-I've not yet worked out what it will do.
-The language spec _will_ change if this program turns out to not be valid, or always gets stuck in an infinite loop.
+The following is the original Auld Lang program.
+Sadly the canonical `Happy` line was never stored so a standard one is being used.
+Output varies depending on the input provided, but with empty input it tries to print: `NUL SOH FS RS GS GS 6 7 SOH FS "`.
+User input changes the values of `6` and `7`.

 ```
 Happy New Year!